LizardByte/Sunshine/docs/source/about/advanced_usage.rst

 **Description**
    The audio device that's virtual, like Steam Streaming Speakers.
 This allows Sunshine to stream audio, while muting the speakers.

+   If you don't have a secondary audio device to asign here, you need to install something like `VB Cable <https://vb-audio.com/Cable/index.htm>`_.
+   You'll want to restart your computer, run audio-info and get the ID of the new audio device to use as virtual_sink.
+You also need to leave audio_sink empty for it to work properly.

    ..
 Tip:: See `audio_sink`_!